UPDATED: Aug 12, 2020

 Tobacco/ nicotine use is the leading cause of avoidable death in the U.S. Smoking alone causes over 480,000 deaths each year, according to The Centers for Disease Control.
-In addition, life expectancy for smokers is about 10 years shorter than for nonsmokers.
+Also, life expectancy for smokers is about ten years shorter than for nonsmokers.
 Yikes.

 Of course, life insurance companies are well aware of these number and charge tobacco/nicotine users more money for term life insurance policies.
 A lot more.
 For example, a healthy, 40-year old man will pay $34.00 per month for a $500,000 / 20-year term life policy.
 A tobacco user? $147.00 per month.
 Almost 4.5 times as much.

 These tobacco rates are reserved for anyone using any kind of nicotine-based product.
 Cigarettes, cigars, chewing tobacco, snuff, patches, gum… You name it.
 All of these will land you in smoker/tobacco/nicotine purgatory.

 Ah, yes.
 These relatively new alternatives to traditional cigarettes have become quite popular since their arrival in the U.S. in 2008.
 According to data from the Tobacco Vapor Electronic Cigarette Association (yes, it’s real), as of July 2014, there were 2.5 million electronic cigarette (or e-cigarette) users in the U.S. Sales of e-cigarettes are estimated to top $1.7 billion in 2014, up from $1.0 billion last year.

 Not to mention that ‘vape’ was named The Oxford Dictionary’s Word of the Year just yesterday.